Christine Darby // Published: June 2024 // Updated: August 2024

 • Reality: For most businesses, SEO is an ongoing process because search algorithms, your competition, and user behavior constantly change—but the frequency of needed updates can vary widely.

 While some businesses benefit from regular SEO help, for many SMBs, a robust initial setup combined with periodic check-ups can suffice.
-This is especially true in less competitive niches, and it can even apply to businesses traditionally buying “monthly packages” for local SEO services.
+“Monthly SEO monitoring” is often unnecessary.
+This is especially true in less competitive niches, and it can even apply to businesses traditionally sold on “monthly packages” for local SEO services.

 Remember, the fact that a tool measures something doesn’t make it a priority.

 • 404s.
-404s don’t harm your site.
+404s don’t harm indexing or ranking.
 If a page is gone, it’s gone.
-However, you can use a 301 redirect when necessary to guide users to relevant content.
+However, you should update broken links and use a 301 redirect when necessary to guide users to relevant content.
+Learn when, why, and how to fix 404 errors.

 • Site speed.
 A fast site is good for user experience, but improving speed alone won’t propel you to top rankings.
 If using a website builder, focus on factors you can control, such as optimizing image file sizes and removing unnecessary plugins.
-Many businesses are misled by spammy SEOs offering “free scans or audits” into believing that website speed is their issue.
-However, we can almost guarantee that this is not your SEO issue.
+Many businesses are misled by spammy SEOs offering “free scans or audits” into believing that website speed is a major problem.
+However, we can almost guarantee it is not your SEO issue.

 • Meta keywords.
-We haven’t had anyone ask about “meta keywords” in years, but a recent client mentioned that someone told them their site was “missing a keywords meta tag.”
-Neither Google or Bing uses this tag.
+We haven’t had anyone ask about “meta keywords” in years, but then a client mentioned that someone told them their site was “missing a keywords meta tag.”
+Neither Google nor Bing uses this tag.
 If interested, learn about the meta tags Google and Bing support.

 • Near me.
-For local service businesses, a Google Business Profile is the driver of “near me” type searches, don’t use the phrase on your site.
+For local service businesses, an optimized Google Business Profile is the driver of “near me” type searches, don’t use the phrase on your site.

 • Text to HTML ratio.
-Ignore this metric.
+From a Google perspective, you can ignore this metric.

 Remain Skeptical